leoidiaz/DiscordUI/README.md

 # Discord UI
 ## Re-creating the UI of the Discord iOS App

+* UIKit
+* Programmatic UI

+The purpose of this app is to practice using a Programmatic UI instead of Storyboards by recreating the Discord app's user interface.

-A more in depth overview article can be found here: [Medium](https://medium.com/@leonardoidiaz/programmatic-ui-discord-de1e59b3c2be)
+I wrote an article highlighting the process of this app in depth and can be found here: [Medium](https://medium.com/@leonardoidiaz/programmatic-ui-discord-de1e59b3c2be)

 <p align = "center">